United Kingdom – Brexit

 Recognizing the impact of the pandemic on businesses, on Aug.
 24, 2021 the Government has announced the extension of the deadline to 1 January 2023 to apply UKCA marks for certain products to demonstrate compliance with product safety regulations, superseding the previously announced deadline of 1 January 2022.
 The CE marked goods in scope of this document that meet EU requirements can continue to be placed on the GB market until 1 January 2023 where EU and U.K. requirements remain the same.
 This includes goods that have been assessed by an EU recognized notified body.

 The UKCA mark must be used for placing goods on the GB market from 1 January 2023.

 UKCA marking implementation and transition

+In August 2021, the U.K. Government extended the implementation period for the UKCA marking.
 The UKCA marking will apply to most goods currently subject to the CE marking (products covered by the following Directives/Regulations, e.g., LVD, EMCD, GAR, Machinery, ATEX, RoHS and RED).
 The UKCA marking can be used from January 2021.
 However, to allow businesses time to comply with the new requirements, CE marking can still be used until Jan.
-1, 2022, provided that the requirements for the EU and U.K. legislation will continue to be the same.
+1, 2023, provided that the requirements for the EU and U.K. legislation will continue to be the same.

 For Northern Ireland, the CE marking will continue to be the conformity assessment marking for most goods.
 Manufacturers may also need the UKNI marking if selecting U.K. Approved Bodies for approvals or certification.
 Harmonized goods carrying only the UKCA marking will not be allowed in the Northern Ireland market.